Psychology (PSYC)

 Explores one or more special topics in psychology.
 Topic will be specified when the course is offered.

-Prerequisite: Junior/senior status and completion of Tier II Self & Society domain
+Prerequisite: Completion of Tier II Self and Society requirements, junior status

 Repeatable: Unlimited Credits